 - The Quiraing

-The ‘castle’ isn’t really a castle at all and was, in reality, built as a mansion house (note the date it was built – hundreds of years after any real risk of attack).
+The ‘castle’ isn’t really a castle at all and was, in reality, built as a grand mansion house, though it’s now in a rather sad state after being abandoned in 1925.

-The biggest and best feature of Armadale Castle is the grounds that surround it, and in total there are more than 20,000 acres that comprise the estate.
-Admittedly you can’t explore all of it as much of the estate is set up as a working farm, but there’s enough to keep families occupied for a full afternoon.
+Admittedly you can’t explore all of it as much of the land is used as a working farm, but there are still more than enough things to see and do to keep families occupied for a full afternoon.

 From the entrance and the excellent Stables bistro, visitors have a choice of visiting a children’s play park, walking around landscaped gardens and an arboretum, going on a long walk through woodlands to the top of a hill with a stunning viewpoint, and learning about the history of Skye and Clan MacDonald in the estate’s very own museum.